 - Skis / Snowboards - Footwear: The athletes may wear their boots on their feet, but are not allowed to wear them anywhere else (such as around their neck).
 Other shoes cannot be taken on the podium during presentation except if they are worn on the feet. - Poles: not on/around skis, normally in the other hand - Goggles: either worn or around the neck - Helmet: if worn only on the head and not on another piece of equipment, e.g. skis or poles - Ski straps: maximum of two with name of the producer of skis; eventually one can be used for a wax company - Nordic Combined and Cross-Country Ski Poles Clips.
 A clip can be used to hold the two poles together.
 The clip can be the width of the two poles, though not wider than 4 cm.
 The length (height) can be 10 cm.
 The long side of the clip is to be parallel to the poles.
-The commercial marking of the pole manufacturer can cover the entire surface of the clip. - All other accessories are prohibited: waist bags with belt, phones on neckbands, bottles, rucksack/backpack, etc. - An unofficial presentation (flower ceremony) of the winner, and the winners ceremony immediately after the event in the event area with the national anthem even before the protest time has expired, is allowed at the organiser's own risk.
+The commercial marking of the pole manufacturer can cover the entire surface of the clip. - All other accessories are prohibited: waist bags with belt, phones on neck-bands, bottles, rucksack/backpack, etc. - An unofficial presentation (flower ceremony) of the winner, and the winners ceremony immediately after the event in the event area with the national anthem even before the protest time has expired, is allowed at the organiser's own risk.
 Visible wearing of the starting bibs is mandatory. - Visible wearing of the starting bib of the event or other outerwear of the NSA is mandatory in the restricted corridor (including the leader board and TV interview locations).

-207 Advertising and Commercial Markings
+207.2 Commercial Markings

-Technical Specifications about the size, the form and the number of commercial markings are decided by the FIS Council each spring for the following competition season and published by the FIS.
+Specifications about the size, the form and the number of commercial markings on equipment and clothing as well as the by-laws for commercial markings and for advertising are to be reviewed by the Committee for Advertising Matters and approved by the FIS Council each spring for the following competition season and published by the FIS.

-- The rules covering advertising on equipment must be followed. - 207.2 Any competitor who breaches these rules shall be reported to the FIS forthwith. - If a National Ski Association fails to enforce these rules or for any reason prefers to refer the case to the FIS, the FIS may take immediate steps to suspend a competitor's licence.
-The competitor concerned and/or his National Ski Association have the right to make an appeal before a final decision is taken.

-- If an advertiser uses the name, title or individual picture of a competitor in connection with any advertisement, recommendation or sale of goods without the approval or knowledge of the competitor, the competitor may give a "power of attorney" to his National Ski Association or to the FIS to enable them, if necessary, to take legal action against the company in question.
-If the competitor concerned fails to do so, the FIS shall judge the situation as if the competitor had given permission to the company. - The FIS Council shall review if and how far infractions or breaches of rules have taken place in regard to qualification of competitors, sponsorship and advertising and support for the competitors. - In all competitions of the FIS Calendar (especially for the FIS World Cups) the "FIS Advertising Guidelines" must be observed in regard to advertising possibilities in the competition area, respectively in the TV area.
+- The rules governing commercial markings and advertising on equipment and clothing as well as the relevant by-laws published in the Specifications for Competition Equipment/Commercial Markings must be followed. - 207.2.2 Any competitor who breaches the advertising rules is subject to sanction, as provided for in art.
+223.1.1.
+An offence for which a sanction may apply and a penalty be imposed is defined as conduct that is in violation or non observance of competition rules. - If a National Ski Association fails to enforce these rules with on its own competitor(s) or for any reason prefers to refer the case to the FIS, the FIS may take immediate steps to suspend a competitor's licence.
+The competitor concerned and/or his National Ski Association have the right to make an appeal before a final decision is taken. - If an advertiser uses the name, title or individual picture of a competitor in connection with any advertisement, recommendation or sale of goods without the approval or knowledge of the competitor, the competitor may give a "power of attorney" to his National Ski Association or to the FIS to enable them, if necessary, to take legal action against the company in question.
+If the competitor concerned fails to do so, the FIS shall judge the situation as if the competitor had given permission to the company. - The FIS Council shall be informed of infractions or breaches of these rules that have taken place with regard to the qualification of competitors, sponsorship and advertising and support for the competitors, and shall review what measures to take to deal with cases.